jacknycz/nodal/next/NODAL_AI_INTRO.md

 - **Canvas Rendering**: Simplified board representation with title, node count, and visual node layout
 - **Fallback Handling**: Clean UI when thumbnails are unavailable (no placeholder text)

+- **Current status**: Thumbnail generation has been deferred and the server/client thumbnail generation code has been removed from the codebase for now.
+We'll revisit and reintroduce a thumbnail system in a future iteration.

 ---

 ## UI/UX Improvements